VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Experimental setup and Results

 \subsection{Datasets}

-We use two generic ASR datasets: AISHELL-1~\cite{bu2017aishell}, and LibriSpeech~\cite{Panayotov2015LibrispeechAA}, and two multimodal ASR datasets: a public dataset Flickr8K and a self-constructed dataset called visual spoken dialogue (VSDial).
-During the pre-training phase, $M_1$ is pre-trained on the full training set $D_p$ of the generic ASR dataset.
-During the mixed-training phase, we denote the number of training utterances of generic and multimodal datasets as $N_g$ and $N_m$, respectively.
-Then, we sample $K=min(N_g, N_m)$ utterances from the training data of the generic and multimodal datasets as $D_1$ and $D_2$, respectively.
+We use two \textbf{generic ASR datasets}: AISHELL-1 for Chinese~\cite{bu2017aishell}, and LibriSpeech for English~\cite{Panayotov2015LibrispeechAA}, and two \textbf{multimodal ASR datasets}: a public dataset Flickr8K and a self-constructed dataset called visual spoken dialogue (VSDial).

+During the pre-training phase, $M_a$ is pre-trained on the full training set of the generic ASR dataset $D_a$.
+During the mixed-training phase, we first denote the number of training utterances of the chosen generic dataset and multimodal dataset as $N_a$ and $N_m$.
+Then, we sample the same $K=min(N_a, N_m)$ utterances from the training data of the generic and multimodal datasets denoted as $D_1$ and $D_2$, respectively.
 Finally, $D_1$ and $D_2$ are mixed as $D_m$ containing $2K$ utterances.

-\textbf{Flickr8K.} Flickr8K~\cite{Hodosh2013FramingID} consists of 8,000 images, each paired with five different captions.
-It is extended with audio recordings of captions in~\cite{Harwath2015DeepMS}.
+\textbf{Flickr8K.} Flickr8K~\cite{Hodosh2013FramingID} consists of 8k images, each paired with five different captions recorded in English~\cite{Harwath2015DeepMS}.
+Thus, Flickr8K comprises 30k audio training samples, with 5k each in the validation and test sets.
+We use the image (as the visual context) to help recognize the speech utterance of the caption.

+\textbf{VSDial.} We create the visual spoken dialogue (VSDial) dataset from the visual dialogue (VisDial)~\cite{das2017visual}, which includes approximately 120k images, each accompanied by 1 caption and 10 rounds of dialogue comprising a question and an answer.
+In multimodal ASR, we record the questions in dialogues for speech, and use the image as the visual context, and the caption as the textual context to help recognize the question speech.
+Thus, VSDial includes roughly 1.2 million multimodal ASR training samples.